 If you’re super busy and frazzled and running on empty, you won’t be able to give that task 100%, so they’d be better off with someone else anyways.
 Lighten your load where you can.

-Listen to a Minimalist Podcast
+7. Listen to an Uplifting Podcast

 Podcasts can be so inspiring!
 I’ve been listening to a few different ones lately.